velizar92/COMQueryBridge/README.md

 # COMQueryBridge

 A COM-visible, provider-agnostic SQL query bridge for .NET applications that allows executing SQL queries and exporting results in CSV format.
-Designed for easy integration with any COM-compatible client, supporting multiple database providers configured via the app configuration.
+Designed for easy integration with any COM-compatible client, supporting SQL Server and SQLite database providers configured via the app configuration.

 ## Features
 - Connects to any database using ADO.NET provider factories (SQL Server, SQLite, etc.).